 Why was the average SAT score for students who took the essay higher?
 Taking the essay doesn’t give you extra points on these two multiple-choice sections, after all.
 However, because many competitive colleges require the SAT essay for admission—and some less-competitive institutions don’t—it makes sense that students who take the essay generally prepare more, as they may be aiming for higher scores.

 Students who are strong writers also tend to score higher on Evidence-Based Reading and Writing, so there may also be some cause-and-effect in that regard.

 We have included the SAT scores by state for all students, regardless of whether they took the essay or not.
 As you can see from the overall numbers, students taking the essay tended to score slightly higher on average in both sections, so keep this in mind as you evaluate where your scores stand in relationship to others’.

 |State||Average Composite (Overall) SAT Scores||Average Evidence-Based Reading and Writing SAT Scores||Average Math SAT Scores|

 Which States Have the Highest Average SAT Scores?

 The Midwest and Plains States come out strong when it comes to average SAT scores by state.
-The highest composite scores come from Minnesota, Wisconsin, North Dakota, and Iowa.
-Highest Evidence-Based Reading and Writing Scores come from South Dakota, Minnesota, Wisconsin, and North Dakota.
-Finally, the highest Math scores come from Minnesota, Wisconsin, North Dakota, and Iowa.
+The same four states dominated all categories in 2020.
+In order, the highest composite scores come from Minnesota, Wisconsin, Kansas, and North Dakota.
+Highest Evidence-Based Reading and Writing Scores come from Minnesota, Kansas, Wisconsin, and North Dakota.
+Finally, the highest Math scores come from Minnesota, Wisconsin, Kansas, adn North Dakota.
 Here’s a closer look at a few of these.

 Minnesota Average SAT Scores by State